gludington/conditional-visibility/wiki/tutorial.md

   - 3.2) A npc Hostile can see other Hostile npc

-4) If module setting `autoPassivePerception` is enabled, check by default if _Perception Passive of the system_ is `>` of the _Stealth Passive of the System_, but only IF NO ACTIVE EFFECT CONDITION ARE PRESENT ON THE TARGET
+~~4) If module setting `autoPassivePerception` is enabled, check by default if _Perception Passive of the system_ is `>` of the _Stealth Passive of the System_, but only IF NO ACTIVE EFFECT CONDITION ARE PRESENT ON THE TARGET~~

+4) If the flag `Use Stealth Passive` is enabled on the token configuration, check by default if _Perception Passive of the system_ is `>` of the _Stealth Passive of the System_, but only IF NO ACTIVE EFFECT CONDITION ARE PRESENT ON THE TARGET

 5) Check if the source token has at least a active effect marked with key `ATCV.<sense or condition id>`

   - 5.1) If at least a condition is present on target it should be false else with no 'sense' on source e no ' condition' on target is true